About Steve Sanson

 Memorial Building

-In 1998 I was a resident of Clark County, NV.
-There was a vacant lot near my home that was zoned R1.
-Eventually an apartment complex was built, but it was gated and a decent project.
-Then a fire station was proposed for the area that would be a nuisance to the neighbors.
-I felt compelled to fight the proposed fire station because I wanted to ensure a good quality of life for the neighborhood.
-During this experience I went door to door and received over 80 signatures opposing this project location.
-While ultimately we did not win, it inspired me to be more involved with our local government.
-We only objected to the LOCATION not the need for a fire station.
+In 1998, a vacant lot near my home zoned R1 was used to build a gated apartment complex.
+Subsequently, a fire station was proposed for the area.
+Steve felt the station would be a nuisance to the neighbors.
+In order to ensure a good quality of life for the neighborhood, Steve went door to door, and acquired over 80 signatures opposing the project location.
+While ultimately the petition was unsuccessful, it inspired Steve to become more involved with local government.
+The unsuccessful petition objected only to the LOCATION, but not the need for a new fire station.

-In 2003 Steve Sanson wrote a book entitled "How to Collect on your Bad Debt Accounts in Clark County Nevada" to help the community in dealing with their bad debt accounts by simplifying Small Claims court procedures.
+In 2003, Steve wrote a book entitled, "How to Collect on your Bad Debt Accounts in Clark County Nevada" to help the community in dealing with their bad debt accounts by simplifying Small Claims court procedures.
 Steve made his book available in all the Local Libraries, Clark County and UNLV Law Libraries, Nevada Legal Forms, and Local Book Stores.
 You can learn more about his book at www.debtcollections.us.

 Steve Sanson in Kingston, Jamaica in 1972